Features How It Works Privacy Ingredients Support

 Pregnancy & Nursing

 Panthenol (Pro-Vitamin B5) is a water-soluble vitamin precursor naturally found in many foods including eggs, meat, and whole grains.
 The CIR 2022 assessment found low systemic toxicity potential.
-It is commonly found in baby skincare products — further supporting its gentle safety profile.
-Widely regarded as safe during pregnancy and nursing.
+Topical panthenol is generally considered a low-risk ingredient during pregnancy based on its overall low toxicity, limited systemic exposure from topical application, and long history of cosmetic use — though this assessment is not based on dedicated pregnancy clinical trials.
+It is commonly found in sensitive-skin and some baby care formulations.
 Always consult your healthcare provider for personal advice.

 Safety data compiled from CIR Safety Assessment of Panthenol, Pantothenic Acid, and Derivatives (2022), EU CosIng Database, and SkinSenseDiary internal analysis.
 This is for educational purposes only and does not constitute medical advice.
 Last updated: April 2026.